 Food Was the Center of Everything

-Howard Lisech’s grandmother made butter by shaking cream in a gallon jar until it thickened and became fresh butter.
-She kept milk cold in a spring some distance from the house, and lived without electricity until the mid-1950s.
+Howard Lisech’s grandmother made butter by shaking cream in a gallon jar until it thickened and became fresh butter and kept milk cold in a spring some distance from the house.
 Her community butchered hogs together, salted and smoked the pork in a smokehouse, and that meat was exchanged with each other — no cash payments involved.
-The women made quilts together so the children would have something warm to sleep under.

 “Everyone in that rural community helped each other,” Lisech wrote, “with putting up hay and butchering hogs and cattle.”

-Carme Turner’s grandmother in Detroit pooled her family’s meat rations and came home with a roast.
+Carme Turner’s grandmother in Detroit pooled her family’s meat rations and occasionally came home with a “roast”.
 Nobody asked questions.
 They were just happy to have meat for a change.
-Her daughter took a bite, found the taste odd, and asked what it was.
+Her daughter Carme’s mother, took a bite, found the taste odd, and asked what it was.
 Horse tongue.
 Cheaper than beef, and there was more of it.
 Her grandmother had stretched the ration as far as it would go.
 Turner’s mother was grossed out.
 That was one thing she just couldn’t stomach.

 Pat Miraldi’s family made tuna salad with dampened white bread mixed in with the tuna.
 Her mother did it because her grandmother did it — that was just how tuna salad was always made.
 Turns out it stretched the tuna to feed more mouths.
 Flavor-wise, the bread also cut the oily taste of oil-packed tuna.
 By the time they figured out it was a Depression trick, they didn’t care because now they preferred it that way.

 Dan Vest’s family had a family meal-time ritual his grandfather called “depression food”.
 Once a month, they gathered together for a meal of seasoned brown beans, wild rabbit or squirrel, small potatoes, chicory coffee, oak leaf tea, and either milk custard or a mock lemon pie made with vinegar.
 His grandfather would open with prayer before it and close with “may we never forget.”
-Then the family talked about what people had done to get through those years, and how.
+Then the family talked about how their family had survived the Great Depression years.

 “Learn now how to do with less,” Vest wrote, paraphrasing his grandfather’s whole philosophy.
 “Practice these lessons.
-Then if those times come again, you can simply shift gears and move into an alternative style of living and never miss a beat.”
+Then if those times come again, you can shift gears and never miss a beat.”

 Again and again, people have told me how grateful they are for the lessons passed on to them by parents and grandparents who had no choice but to learn them first-hand.
 “I feel very blessed to have grown up with a mom, and later a stepfather who knew how to do repairs, teach me to sew, iron, preserve food work hard and become a responsible adult,” Lynn Ferraccio said.